arpitbbhayani/articles/blogs/flajolet-martin.md

     return len(set(elements))
 ```

 Above deterministic approach demands an auxiliary space of `O(n)` so as to accurately measure the cardinality.
-But when we are allowed to approximate the count we can do it a fraction of auxiliary space using the Flajolet-Martin Algorithm.
+But when we are allowed to approximate the count we can do it with a fraction of auxiliary space using the Flajolet-Martin Algorithm.

 # The Flajolet-Martin Algorithm